MarianOforiYeboah/Capstone_2024/Technical Technique Presentation .md

 ## Introduction
 The presentation will cover the significance of data cleaning techniques, specifically handling null values in datasets using Pandas, a powerful Python data manipulation tool.
 Null values are common in data sets and can significantly impact data analysis outcomes if improperly managed.
 Effective handling of null values in ETL processes is crucial for maintaining data quality and integrity.
-These values can indicate errors in data collection or transfer, affecting data quality, consistency, business decisions, and data integrity.
-Standardizing how nulls are handled ensures consistency across the ETL pipeline, preventing skews in results and ensuring accurate reporting and analysis.
+These values can indicate errors in data collection or transfer, affecting data quality, consistency, business decisions, and integrity.
+Standardizing how nulls are handled ensures consistency across the ETL pipeline, prevents skews in results, and ensures accurate reporting and analysis.

 ## Objectives of the presentation
 - To provide a comprehensive understanding of null value management in Pandas.